P1855/N.O.V.A-Voice-Based-Virtual-Assistant/README.md

 # **N.O.V.A : Voice-Based Virtual Assistant**
-N.O.V.A, the voice-based virtual assistant,whose call name is **'Grapefruit'** combines NLP concepts with full-stack development.
-Its front end uses HTML, CSS, and JavaScript, while the Python-based backend handles logic and data processing.
-Nova’s customizable skills empower users to interact seamlessly through natural language commands.
+N.O.V.A. is a web-based virtual assistant utilizing NLP for natural language interaction.
+The HTML/CSS/JS frontend facilitates user interaction, while the Python backend handles logic and data processing.
+Designed for extensibility, N.O.V.A. removes the need for complex interfaces by enabling customizable command-based actions.
+NLP allows users to interact freely with plain language commands, eliminating predefined syntax.
+This project offers a scalable framework for personalized deployments, functioning as a foundation for future virtual assistant applications.

 ## CONTENTS